Clinician helping a patient review blood pressure readings

 This is one of the most important — and least talked about — aspects of BP management.
 Many common medications, supplements, and even foods can interact with blood pressure drugs.

-Herbal supplements: Some supplements commonly available in Nigerian markets — including bitter kola, high-dose caffeine products, and certain traditional remedies — can interact with BP medications.
-Not all herbal products are regulated, and their effects on blood pressure are not always studied.
-It is safest to inform your doctor or pharmacist about everything you take, including traditional medicines.
+• Herbal supplements: Some supplements commonly available in Nigerian markets — including bitter kola, high-dose caffeine products, and certain traditional remedies — can interact with BP medications.
+Not all herbal products are regulated, and their effects on blood pressure aren't always studied.
+It's safest to inform your doctor or pharmacist about everything you take, including traditional medicines.

-Grapefruit and grapefruit juice: These can interfere with how your body processes certain BP medications, especially calcium channel blockers like amlodipine and nifedipine.
-You do not need to cut them out completely, but avoid consuming large amounts around the time you take your medication.
+• Grapefruit and grapefruit juice: These can interfere with how your body processes certain BP medications, especially calcium channel blockers like amlodipine and nifedipine.
+You don't need to cut them out completely, but avoid consuming large amounts around the time you take your medication.

-Ask a pharmacist before taking ANY new medication — including over-the-counter drugs — if you are on BP medication.
+Ask a pharmacist before taking ANY new medication — including over-the-counter drugs — if you're on BP medication.
 This is especially important for painkillers, cold medications, antacids, weight loss supplements, and traditional/herbal remedies.

 Can I Stop My Blood Pressure Medication If My Reading Is Normal?

 This is probably the most common question Famasi Care Specialists hear from patients.
-The short answer: Do not stop your medication without speaking to your doctor first.
+The short answer: Don't stop your medication without speaking to your doctor first.

 Can your doctor reduce your medication?